Railway-Engineering-Solutions/material_floating_search_bar/README.md

+# This package is no longer maintained

+Please consider https://pub.dev/packages/material_floating_search_bar_2 as an alternative

 # Material Floating Search Bar

 **Please be aware, this is a fork of the official package as it appears to no longer be maintained.**